Mailgun

 Next, you’ll need to select the Mailgun option in the Mailer field.

-Select Mailgun mailer option
+Mailgun mailer

 Now that you’ve selected Mailgun as your mailer, a new Mailgun section will appear.
 Here, you’ll need to enter your Mailgun API key and domain information.